 In any remodeling project, finish carpentry is the critical final phase that ties everything together.
 It’s the work that covers the seams where walls meet floors and ceilings, hides the gaps around windows and doors, and provides the crisp, clean edges that signify a professional job.
 Without this crucial step, even the most ambitious home renovations can feel unfinished and disconnected.
 These intricate details are what make a new space feel like it has always been a part of your home, ensuring the final result is not just beautiful but also feels whole and thoughtfully designed.

-What Does a Finish Carpenter Do?
+What Does a Finish Carpenter Actually Do?

 Once the drywall is up and the major systems are in place, the finish carpenter steps in to transform a construction site into a polished, livable home.
 Think of them as the detail-oriented artists of the remodeling world.
 Their work is what you see and touch every day—the elements that give your home its unique character and style.
 They are responsible for all the final wood and trim details that complete a room’s interior, taking it from a basic structure to a finished space.